Scouts BSA Youth Leadership Training

-This page is a high-level view of youth leadership development, and only presented the Boy Scout Program.
+This page is a high-level view of youth leadership development, and only presented the Scouts BSA Program.
 There are more leadership development opportunities in the OA, on camp staff, and in the Venturing, Sea Scouting, and Exploring programs.

 Complete the Mission

-There are many paths which a Scout can take in HIS leadership development.
+There are many paths which a Scout can take in THEIR leadership development.
 He has many opportunities to choose from.
 Below is one example of the many which are available.